Can You Bring a Steamer on a Cruise Ship for your Clothes?

 Disney Cruises

-Can I Take a Clothes Steamer on a Norwegian Cruise
+Can You Take a Clothes Steamer on a Norwegian Cruise?

 Norwegian Cruises do not allow clothes steamers onboard and explicitly mention them in their list of “What not to bring on board”,